 - 1. Supervising & monitoring the works - 2.
 Ensure all visitors / personnel coming onto or visiting the sites are inducted - 3.
 Completing necessary paperwork i.e. JSSP, Method Statement, Risk Assessment, Toolbox Talks, Near Miss, Good Catch - 4.
 Ensuring the safe coordination and scheduling of works - 5.
 Report any safety defects which may impede their safety or the safety of others - 6.
-Be the point of contact for ESB (BSC) Representative - 7.
+Be the point of contact for Electric Ireland Representative - 7.
 Ensure works are completed in a safe manner - 8.
 Ensure workplace is left neat & tidy at end of working day and end of job - 9.
-Promoting safety culture on site - Will stop any unsafe act by any person / party on site and bring to the attention of ESB (BSC) Representative. - 11.
-Transmitting the instructions of the ESB (BSC) Representative to the Contractor's staff & any Sub-Contractor's personnel associated with the works - 12.
-Ensuring the safety of all persons affected by the Contractor's own activities. - 13.
-Advising the ESB (BSC) Representative of any hazards that the Contractor's activities might pose to persons other than the Contractor's own personnel or to ESB plant. - 14.
-Except by prior and mutual agreement or in cases of emergency, all communication on safety related issues must be between the ESB (BSC) Representative and the Contractor's Representative.
+Promoting safety culture on site - 10.
+Will stop any unsafe act by any person / party on site and bring to the attention of Electric Ireland Representative. - 11.
+Transmitting the instructions of the Electric Ireland Representative to the contractor's staff & any sub-contractor's personnel associated with the works - 12.
+Ensuring the safety of all persons affected by the contractor's own activities. - 13.
+Advising the Electric Ireland Representative of any hazards that the contractor's activities might pose to persons other than the contractor's own personnel. - 14.
+Except by prior and mutual agreement or in cases of emergency, all communication on safety related issues must be between the Electric Ireland Representative and the Contractor's Representative.
 Where other persons are given such a role, their mandates must be clearly established and agreed between these two persons.
 This is imperative this happens as situations may change during the course of a project may change i.e. sick day, annual leave etc. Communication on all safety related issues are an essential requirement. - 15.
-The Contractor's Representative must be present on the premises at all times when the Contractor's personnel are carrying out work. - 16.
+The Contractor's Representative must be present in the work area at all times when the Contractor's personnel are carrying out work. - 16.
 Where necessary, the role of Contractor's Representative can be transferred to another competent person working for the Contractor.
-Where this occurs, the ESB (BSC) Representative must be informed in advance and in writing.
+Where this occurs, the Electric Ireland Representative must be informed in advance and in writing.